Comprehensive Eye Exams

 Glaucoma is a leading cause of blindness for people over 60 years old.
 However, blindness from glaucoma can often be prevented with early treatment.
 Glaucoma is a disease that damages your eye’s optic nerve.
 It usually occurs due to elevated pressure in the eye which then damages the optic nerve.

-Macular Degeneration is a medical condition which usually affects older adults and results in a loss of central vision (the macula) due to damage to the retina.
+Living with Age Related Macular Degeneration (ARMD) can be challenging.
+Macular Degeneration is a medical condition that affects older adults and causes a loss of central vision due to damage to the retina.

 Retinal Vascular Diseases